pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F413ZH-Nucleo/Applications/FreeRTOS/FreeRTOS_SignalFromISR/readme.txt

 @par Application Description

-This application shows how to perform thread signaling from an interrupt using CMSIS RTOS API.
+How to perform thread signaling from an interrupt using CMSIS RTOS API.

 This application creates a threads that calls osSignalWait to wait for a signal to set bit1 and bit2 then toggles LED2.